 Terry Fuller, holds multiple state and US records for rare birds, butterflies, and odonates.
 A physician by vocation, but a devout naturalist by avocation, Terry can swing between all winged creatures and plants at the drop of a birding hat.
 He’s lived in the Valley for 14 years, and is well-versed in all the local flora and fauna.
 His yard is widely known for its mega yard counts for species of birds and butterflies, and counting.
 His passions have taken him all over the world, and his specialty is tropical ecosystems.

 Tiffany Kersten was first introduced to birds at age 12.
 She grew up hunting and fishing in Wisconsin and has a B.S. in Natural Resources from Northland College.
 After a 4-year stint with the US Forest Service conducting various bird surveys and several years volunteering with the U.S. Fish and Wildlife Service censusing waterfowl, Tiffany relocated to New Jersey to work for NJ Audubon’s Cape May Bird Observatory, where she learned from and birded with the folks who wrote the books.
 She is currently a Visitor Services Specialist at Edwin B. Forsythe (Brigantine) National Wildlife Refuge and a member of the Leica Sport Optics ProStaff team.
 Tiffany has also spent time conducting honeycreeper research in Hawaii, monitoring shorebirds in Massachusetts, and banding seabirds in Maine.
-Tiffany spent last winter working at Santa Ana National Wildlife Refuge and will be returning to the Valley to begin work as Supervisor of Environmental Education at Quinta Mazatlan World Birding Center in October.
+Tiffany spent last winter working at Santa Ana National Wildlife Refuge and has returned to the Valley to begin work as Supervisor of Environmental Education at Quinta Mazatlan World Birding Center in October.

 Tom Stephenson has been birding since he was a kid under the tutelage of Dr. Arthur Allen of Cornell University.
 His articles and photographs are in museums and many publications including Birding, Birdwatcher’s Digest, Handbook of the Birds, Handbook of the Mammals of the World, and Guide to the Birds of SE Brazil.
 He has lectured and guided many groups across the US as well as in Asia, where he trained guides for the government of Bhutan.
 He has donated many recordings of Eastern Himalayan rarities and other Asian species to Cornell’s Macaulay Library of Natural sounds.
 He was on Zeiss’s digiscoping team for the World Series of Birding and in 2011 his own team won the World Series Cape Island Cup.
 His latest book, The Warbler Guide, is published by Princeton University Press.As a musician he played concerts and did studio work for many years, working with several Grammy and Academy Award winners.
 His clients included the Grateful Dead, Phil Collins and the FBI.
 He joined Roland Corporation in 1991, managed the recorder division, and retired recently as Director of Technology.